josh-kenny/jokes-are-us/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Set up your environment variables in a `.env.local` file:
+3. Set up your environment variables in a `.env.local` file: GOOGLE_TRANSLATE_API_KEY Needed